chrismaltby/gb-studio-site/content/docs/script-glossary.md

 <img src="/img/events/scene-stack-pop-all-v3.png" class="event-preview" />

 #### Remove All From Scene Stack
 Remove all scenes from the scene stack without leaving the current scene.
 <img src="/img/events/scene-stack-clear-v3.png" class="event-preview" />

-## Screen Events
+## Screen

 #### Fade Screen In
 Fade the scene from a blank screen.